rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 The search histogram shows the count of results over time, and can be color coded by auto detected log level.

 There are several really useful features of the search histogram:
-a.
-You can click a segment of the histogram to move to the messages page for that time range
+- You can click a segment of the histogram to move to the messages page for that time range
-b.
-If you ```Shift + click``` on a selected histogram bar it will open a duplicate search window for that new time range
+- If you ```Shift + click``` on a selected histogram bar it will open a duplicate search window for that new time range
-c.
-Events are color coded in the histogram by [auto detected log level](https://help.sumologic.com/docs/search/get-started-with-search/search-page/log-level/).
+- Events are color coded in the histogram by [auto detected log level](https://help.sumologic.com/docs/search/get-started-with-search/search-page/log-level/).
 You can click a level such as "ERROR" to filter to only logs of that level.

 ![](./images/histogram.png)

 ## 4. Use the Field Browser For Quick Insights